 I love chicken, but I find it a shame that so many people overlook all the other edible birds out there: duck, goose, turkey, pigeon, guinea fowl, Cornish hens and—last but not least—quail, just to name a few.
 Most of these can be hard to find these days, as supermarkets have, for the most part, succumbed to the tyranny of the chicken.
 Still, turkey is easy enough to find (it’s well worth seeking out even when it’s not Thanksgiving!) and you can sometimes find one of the other birds, if not fresh then frozen.
 And thank heaven for the internet, where D’Artagan offers quail and other ‘gourmet poultry’ online.

-Small birds like quail or Cornish hens are especially suited, to my taste, for light, elegant meals.
+Small birds like quail or Cornish hens are especially suited, to my taste, for light, elegant meals like these braised quail with peas.
 Quail don’t offer a lot of meat, but they have a wonderfully delicate taste.
 And if you can’t find them, a small Cornish hen will work in any recipe calling for quail, including this one: quail braised in white wine with young spring peas and pancetta.
 The peas lend their sweetness and the pancetta it savoriness.
 Quail is a lean bird, but slow, moist heat keeps it nice and juicy.
 The peas are braised along with the bird, for enough time for them to cook and absorb the wonderful juices.
 There’s no real sauce, but if you take a bit of bird, pancetta and peas with each bite, and you won’t miss it.

 For 6 persons